 What kind of amenities are you looking for in an assisted living center?
-The amenities vary at every assisted living center.
 Would you like access to a pool?
 Is having a balcony important to you?
 Or your own private suite?
 Some of these factors will likely affect the cost.

 What is the All-Inclusive Pricing Model?

-It can be confusing to understand the cost of assisted living centers , so let’s break them down.
-There are multiple different pricing plans for assisted living centers.
+It can be confusing to understand the cost of assisted living centers, so let’s break them down.
+There are a couple of different pricing plans that will impact your overall cost for assisted living.

 The all-inclusive pricing model includes most of the everyday services provided at the assisted living center.
 All-inclusive pricing means that the center charges a flat fee each month.
 You will receive one monthly bill that includes rent, utilities, meals, and services.
 All-inclusive pricing models make understanding the cost of assisted living more simple.

-One advantage of the all-inclusive pricing model is that the price won’t increase unexpectedly if the needs of you or your loved one changes.
-For example, if your loved one experiences a health crisis, the monthly rate won’t suddenly increase.
-For many, this makes the all-inclusive preferable because the cost from month-to-month is predictable and can be factored into a family’s budget.
+One advantage of the all-inclusive pricing model is that the cost won’t dramatically increase unexpectedly if the needs of you or your loved one change.
+For example, if your loved one experiences a health crisis, the monthly rate won’t jump a significant amount.
+For many, this makes the all-inclusive model more preferable because the cost from month-to-month is predictable and can be factored into a family’s budget.

 The other pricing option offered is the a la cart model.
-This means, the assisted living community charges rent PLUS individual services that the resident requires.
+This means the assisted living community charges rent PLUS individual services that the resident requires.
 While this may sound attractive, the small fees add up quickly.
 For example, some locations may charge $50.00 to assist a resident if they soil themselves and need attention.
-This structure also makes is challenging to predict in a monthly family budget.
+This structure also makes it challenging to predict on a monthly family budget.